 Albania | (back to top)

 Emanuel was born in Vlore, Albania and raised in Torino and Milano, Italy.
-He came to Oregon in August 2011.
-He is grateful of ‘AFS Intercultural Programs’ Scholarship that allowed him to go to North Medford High School.
-He went back to Milano for his senior year of High School.
-And he came back to Medford to attend Rogue Community College where he had the honor of receiving the ICSP Scholarship.
+He came to Oregon in August 2011 and studied at Rogue Community College where he had the honor of receiving the ICSP Scholarship.
 He is continuing his degree in Mechanical Engineering at Oregon State University.
 He loves to share his experiences through ICSP while gaining a lot of knowledge from the other participants.
-What he loves the most here in Oregon is the amount of sports activities offered, not to mention soccer, which is in his top list.
+What he loves the most here in Oregon is the amount of sports activities offered, not to mention soccer, which is on his top list.

 China | (back to top)

 Tiantian was born and grew up in Beijing, China.
 She obtained her diploma degree in Singapore and Bachelor of Science degree in University of Queensland, Australia in 2015.
 She just started her Master of Public Health degree concentrating in Epidemiology in OSU this fall.
 She has multi-national experience and would like to share her colorful stories.
 She is grateful to join ICSP family and she aims to spread Chinese spirit and traditions.
 She is excited to be involved in ICSP activities and she would love to meet people with diversified cultural backgrounds.

 Paulo Jose Murillo Sandoval